winstonpurnomo/cs70-guide/discretep.md

 Let's supposed the contesant decides to switch doors.
 In order to win, their initial choice cannot be equal to the prize fdoor.
-All outcomes of this type cannnot be the prize door, and all outcomes of thys type correspond to a win for the contestant. $\mathbb{P}[\omega]=6\times\frac{1}{9}=\frac{2}{3}$
+All outcomes of this type cannnot be the prize door, and all outcomes of this type correspond to a win for the contestant. $\mathbb{P}[\omega]=6\times\frac{1}{9}=\frac{2}{3}$